Back to blog

 Build a feedback mechanism into every major content asset.

-The simplest version: a single Slack channel called #sales-enablement-feedback where reps can drop a note when they use something (or when they needed something that didn't exist).
+The simplest version: a single Slack channel where reps can note when they used something and whether it worked.
 Check it weekly.
 Respond to it.
-Nothing kills feedback culture faster than hearing nothing back.
+Nothing kills feedback culture faster than silence.

-More sophisticated: a quarterly win/loss review where you pull 10-15 deals (mix of wins, losses, and stalls) and analyze which enablement content was used, what objections weren't covered, and what competitors weren't in the battle card.
-(For more on win/loss methodology, see Win/Loss Analysis: The PMM's Most Underused Revenue Weapon.)
+More sophisticated: a quarterly review where you pull 10 to 15 deals (wins, losses, and stalls) and analyze which enablement content was used, which objections weren't covered, and which competitors weren't in the battle cards.
+(For win/loss methodology, see Win/Loss Analysis: The PMM's Most Underused Revenue Weapon.)

-The feedback loop should directly inform a quarterly refresh cycle.
-Every quarter: review top 5 battle cards against actual deal data.
-Archive what's not being used.
+Use the feedback loop to drive a quarterly refresh cycle.
+Review the top five battle cards against actual deal data.
+Archive what isn't being used.
 Update what's stale.
 Build what's missing.

 Step 5: Measure What Sales Measures